 SUPERVISION RECEIVED AND EXERCISED

 Receives general supervision from the Director, Academic Technology and Infrastructure.
 Exercises technical and functional direction over and provides training to lower-level staff.

 This is the advanced journey-level in the help desk support class series responsible for coordinating help desk activities to ensure that user issues are addressed in an efficient and effective manner.
 This position provides technical customer service and troubleshooting to resolve primary hardware and software problems.
 The work involves frequent contact with others and the coordination, scheduling, and assignment of multiple concurrent activities.
 Employees at this level are required to be fully trained in all procedures related to the assigned area(s) of responsibility, working with a high degree of independent judgment, tact, and initiative.
 This classification is distinguished from the Information Technology Support Technician in that the latter spends a significant amount of time in the field performing technical support duties and does not have responsibility for coordination of the help desk.

 1. Oversees the day-to-day operations of the help desk; functions as a liaison between the help desk and customers; coordinates the rotation schedule of staff to meet call volume.
+Other Duties::